Ferhatmedtahar/building--api/README.md

 install - create databases and insert and query in multiple ways

 - it's noSQL DB
-- each DB contain collections `table` and each collection contain (data structure) documents `rows` for a entity 'post , review ,user'
+- each DB contain collections `table` and each collection contain (data structure) documents `rows` for a entity 'tour, review ,user'

 - collection is collection of entities and the entity is document which is also a data structure like json which make our lives alot easier .